silverorange/qa-exercise/README.md

 position.
 We are interested to see how you work as well, as what your final results are, so please include documentation.

-For the test automations, please commit tests inside a Git repository and provide access to silverorange.
+For the test automations, please commit tests inside a git repository and provide access to silverorange.

 ## The Application